 It had to have been something subtler.
 From his own work, he knew that these types of conclusions were based on probabilities built from observations of human behaviour.
 Even if the thought was yet to materialise in his own mind, he was surely set on the path well-trodden by so many others.

-‘I’m getting hungry,’ Karen said.
+‘I’m getting hungry,’ Hannah said.
 ‘You are planning on feeding me tonight, aren’t you?’

 ‘Of course, my darling.’
 He leant in and kissed her on the temple.
 ‘Just working up your appetite.
 We’re almost there.’